-F. EXHIBITS
+H. EXHIBITS

-- 1. Agreement as to Admissibility: Counsel for the government is urged to make reasonable efforts to reach agreement with defense counsel concerning the admissibility of each intended physical exhibit prior to trial.
-When such agreement is reached, a list of the exhibits in question will be prepared by government counsel and entered at the opening of trial.
-The exhibits will be considered admitted at the outset. - 2.
+- 1. Agreement as to Admissibility: Counsel for the government is urged to make reasonable efforts to reach agreement with counsel for the defense concerning the admissibility of each intended physical exhibit prior to trial.
+In the event such agreement is reached, a list of such exhibits is to be prepared by government counsel for entry at the opening of trial, and the exhibits will be considered admitted at the outset. - 2.
 Marking of Exhibits: Counsel are required to mark all proposed exhibits in advance of trial.
-The Government's exhibits shall use consecutive numbers and Defendant's exhibits shall use consecutive letters. - 3.
-List of Exhibits: A list of proposed exhibits shall be submitted directly to Judge Berg's chambers by each of the parties by the deadline established at the final pretrial conference.
-No later than one (1) week before the final pretrial conference, each party shall make available for inspection all exhibits which that party will introduce at trial.
+The Government's exhibits shall use numbers and Defendant's exhibits shall use letters.
+A consecutive numbering and lettering system should be used by each party.

+- 3. List of Exhibits: A list of proposed exhibits shall be submitted directly to Judge Kumar's chambers by each of the parties by the deadline established at the final pretrial conference.
+However, no later than one week before the final pretrial conference, each party shall make available for inspection all exhibits which that party will introduce at trial.
 This provision shall not extend the time for disclosure and inspection of material previously ordered herein. - 4.
-Foundation issues and Motions in Limine: Motions in limine and any notices of intent to contest foundation, chain-of-custody, or scientific analysis shall be filed at or before the final pretrial conference.
-Unless the items or exhibits are unusually voluminous, any notice of intent to contest foundation, chain-of-custody, or scientific analysis shall provide a brief item-by-item or exhibit-by-exhibit description of the good faith basis for any objection.

-- 5. Objections to Exhibits: These guidelines shall not affect the right of a party to object at the time of trial to the introduction of an exhibit other than on the basis of authentication and foundation. - 6.
+Foundation Issues and Motions in Limine: Motions in limine and any notices of intent to contest foundation, chain-of-custody, or scientific analysis shall be filed at or before the final pre-trial conference.
+Unless the items or exhibits are unusually voluminous, any notice of intent to contest foundation, chain-of-custody, or scientific analysis shall provide a brief item-by-item or exhibit-by-exhibit description of the good faith basis for any objection. - 5.
+Objections to Exhibits: These guidelines shall not affect the right of a party to object at the time of trial to the introduction of an exhibit other than on the basis of authentication and foundation. - 6.
 Custody and Record of Admitted Exhibits: Counsel should refer to and comply with the Standing Order of Discovery for this District. - 7.
-Presentation of Exhibits during Trial: The Court encourages parties to use electronic projection to present exhibits during trial in a manner that allows the jury, court, attorneys, and parties to view the exhibit simultaneously.
+Presentation of Exhibits During Trial: The Court encourages parties to use electronic projection to present exhibits during trial in a manner that allows the jury, court, attorneys, and parties to view the exhibit simultaneously.
 If photographs and documentary exhibits are not presented electronically, then the party must prepare exhibit books for the Court and each juror.
-Whether or not exhibits are presented electronically, a separate exhibit book should be prepared and made available to any witness who is to be questioned about an exhibit. - 8.
-Preparing Exhibits for Jury Deliberation: Originals of all exhibits admitted at trial should be ready to be turned over to the jury foreperson prior to closing jury instructions so that jury deliberations are not delayed.
-Prior to submitting exhibits to the jury for deliberations, counsel must confer and purge from one set of binders or files all exhibits not admitted during trial. - 9.
+Whether or not exhibits are presented electronically, a separate exhibit book should be prepared and made available to a witness who is to be questioned about an exhibit. - 8.
+Preparing Exhibits for Jury Deliberation: Counsel must confer and purge from one set of binders or files all exhibits not admitted during the course of trial.
+Originals of all exhibits admitted at trial should be ready to be turned over to the jury foreperson prior to closing jury instructions so that jury deliberations are not delayed. - 9.
 Filing Exhibits: It is the responsibility of the parties to ensure that the record is complete.
-All proposed exhibits are to be filed in the record within five business days of the verdict. - 10.
-Full Disclosure: Computer generated visual or animated evidence, together with underlying data, must be disclosed to opposing counsel at least one week before the start of trial. - 11.
+All proposed jury instructions are to be filed in the record within five business days of the verdict. - 10.
+Full Disclosure: Computer-generated visual or animated evidence, together with underlying data, must be disclosed to opposing counsel at least one week before the start of trial. - 11.
 Penalty: A party who does not abide by these provisions may be subject to sanctions, including preclusion of the introduction of exhibits at trial by the offending party.

-G.WITNESS LIST
+I. WITNESS LISTS